15418-s23/final-project-website/PROPOSAL.md

 ## SCHEDULE

-- These are the milestones we plan to achieve:
+- These are the milestones we plan to achieve (in order of the week we plan to achieve them):
   - Implement sequential collision detection and minimum distance query algorithm on CPU.
   - Implement naive parallel collision detection and minimum distance query algorithm on GPU that parallelizes over mesh triangles.
   - Explore optimization techniques to improve the performance of the parallel algorithms.
 For example, we might be able to parallelize over fixed grid cells in the space.
 Or, we can think about how to leverage the convexity of the objects to improve the performance.